Sanfee18/triton-server/README.md

   >```
   > Use this structure as a template to organize your models for compatibility with Triton.

-- **Backends in Triton Inference Server**: Triton supports [multiple model backends](https://github.com/triton-inference-server/backend) (such as Python, PyTorch, TensorFlow or ONNX), which allow it to serve models from different frameworks.
-You'll be selecting the appropriate backend later in this guide when configuring the Dockerfile.
+- **Backends in Triton Inference Server**: Triton supports multiple [model backends](https://github.com/triton-inference-server/backend) (such as PyTorch, TensorFlow, ONNX or Python).
+> You'll be selecting the appropriate backend later in this guide when configuring the Dockerfile.

 ---
 ## Clone the Repository